 belongs to one of your close neighbors and they will be out looking for it.
 This is often the fastest way to return an

 animal to its owner.

-If you are not comfortable with caring for the animal call the Elbert County Communications Center at 303-621-2030 and ask for the animal to be picked up.
+If you are not comfortable with caring for the animal call the Elbert County Dispatch Center at 303-621-2027 #1 and ask for the animal to be picked up.
 An Animal Control Deputy or Patrol Deputy will contact you.